radiant-rstats/radiant.model/cran-comments.md

 ## Resubmission

 This is a resubmission.
-In this version is have added a feature to the shiny interface to create screenshots of application settings.
+In this version I have addressed an issue connected to R 4.2 and higher where gsub("[\x80-\xFF]", "", text) is no longer valid.
 See NEWS.md.

 ## Test environments